 Carnie is currently developing work for the GOLA project (Gift of Life Anonymity) following on from Hybrid Bodies: An Artistic Investigation into the Experience of Heart Transplantation, (PHI Centre Montreal, Canada, 2014) a continuing major art/medicine research and presentation collaboration with Alexa Wright (UK) and Ingrid Bachman (Canada) along with medical research teams from Toronto General Hospital and the University of Toronto Health Network.

 Andrew is also collaborating with Susan Aldworth on lluminating the Self with a team of 30 neuroscientists, engineers and clinicians from the CANDO project to explore the ethical, philosophical and personal implications of the cutting-edge brain implants developed by the CANDO team to control focal epilepsy.
 Aldworth and Carnie will bring both critical and personal perspectives to the CANDO project, by talking to people living with epilepsy and exploring notions of human hybridity.

-The resulting artworks, both individual and collaborative, will be shown in two concurrent exhibitions at Hatton Gallery and Vane in Newcastle in January 2020, curated by Lucy Jenkins and funded by the Wellcome Trust.
+Illuminating the Self is currently showing in two concurrent exhibitions at Hatton Gallery (until 9 May 2020) and Vane (until 29 February 2020) in Newcastle.
+Illuminating the Self is curated by Lucy Jenkins and funded by the Wellcome Trust.
 CANDO (Controlling Abnormal Network Dynamics using Optogenetics) is a world-class, cross-disciplinary project to develop an alternative treatment for some focal epilepsies using light from a small brain implant to modulate abnormal activity and so prevent the development of seizures.
 As well as the implant, the therapy will also require the genetic alteration of some brain cells to make them light sensitive.
 The goal of this project is to create a successful first-in-human trial in epilepsy patients.